SarahAsbury/PolygenicRiskScore/README.md

 ### Edit Snakefile Rules
+**For all rules: **
-1. For all rules, **replace GRCh37-canbind-noqc** with the prefix of the input target database.
+1.Replace **GRCh37-canbind-noqc** with the prefix of the input target database.
 It is suggested to retain the -noqc suffix to indicate these are the raw files.
-2. For all rules, **replace GRCh37-canbind-qc** with the prefix of the input target database.
+2. Replace **GRCh37-canbind-qc** with the prefix of the input target database.
 It is suggested to retain the -qc suffix to indicate that these are files used in the qc pipeline.

 Specific Snakefile rules require additional edits.